China gets website to report cross border gambling offences

 In that section, users are asked whether a gambling licence has been issued for the venue they are reporting, and whether “online gambling services” are also provided by the venue.
 It also asks the reporting person to list “major unlawful acts” and “clues to the case”.

-The web-based platform is available at http://dbjb.mps.gov.cn.
+The web-based platform can be viewed at http://dbjb.mps.gov.cn.

 A number of casino jurisdictions neighbouring China permit so-called proxy gambling within casinos, where customers not physically present in a casino and possibly in a place outside the casino jurisdiction, can place bets via a nominee or ‘proxy’ who is on site, according to some industry consultants.
 Macau doesn’t allow the practice.